mkerr94/fortune-and-dust-wiki/wiki/People & Organisations/NPCs/Evangeline Barnett.md

 Sel learns more regarding the nature of Evangeline's illness from [[Ignatius 'Nate' Barnett|Ignatius]] while being held captive by him during the events of [[Session 12]].
 According to Ignatius, in her current condition, she could easily destroy the entire town of [[Clement's Hollow]].

+In [[Session 14]], Sel shares a strange telepathic connection with Evangeline and is able to briefly see through her eyes and control her actions.
+During this event, Sel realises that Evangeline is pregnant and in great pain.
+Her body and mind are contorted by her mysterious illness – although her spirit appears to remain defiant.
+Sel sees that Evangeline is tormented by strange, formless figure of black energy.
+Through her, Sel is able to fend off the will of this entity for a short while before the connection is lost.

 # Roles